 Q: When do students matriculate each year?

-A: The MACCT program begins each Fall (August) and Spring (January).
+A: The MACCT program admits students each Fall (August) and Spring (January).

 Q: How long will it take to complete the Tulane MACCT program?